dfinity/sns-testing/README.md

 -  If either of the ports 8000 or 8080 are occupied, then `docker run -p 8000:8000 -p 8080:8080 ...` and `./bin/dfx start --clean` are expected to fail.
-   In that case, you should run `docker ps` (if you have Docker installed on your system) and `lsof -i :8000` or `lsof -i :8080` to determine the service listening on the port 8000 or 8080 and then close the service.
+   In that case, you should run `docker ps` (if you have Docker installed on your system) and `lsof -i :8000` or `lsof -i :8080` to determine the service listening on the port 8000 or 8080, correspondingly, and then close the service.

 ## SNS lifecycle